linnify/drf-reset-password/README.md

 ## Template Creation

-This is an example on how your template should look we give you 3 variables that you can access.
-Which are `app_name`, `link` and `email`(this is the email of the user which had his password changed).
+This is an example on how your template should look.
+We give you 3 variables that you can access which are `app_name`, `link` and `email` (this is the email of the user which had his password changed).

 ```html